-Ukraine sends reserves to stop Russian advance in east amid diplomatic push
+Russia seeks full Ukrainian withdrawal from Donetsk in east: Zelenskyy

-The Kremlin is pushing to seize more territory in Donetsk region before Trump-Putin talks on Friday in Alaska.
+The purported ceasefire demand comes as Russia tries to seize more land before Trump-Putin talks on Friday in Alaska.

-Ukraine’s military has sent reserves to stem Russian advances near two key cities in the eastern Donetsk region, as Moscow attempts to gain more territory before a meeting between its leader, Vladimir Putin and United States President Donald Trump in Alaska on Friday, where land swap issues to end the war will be focal.
+Ukraine’s President Volodymyr Zelenskyy has said Russia wants Ukraine to withdraw from the entire eastern region of Donetsk as part of a ceasefire deal, in advance of a meeting between Russian leader Vladimir Putin and United States President Donald Trump in Alaska on Friday, where land swap issues to end the war will be focal.

-The Ukrainian General Staff said on Tuesday that its forces were involved in “difficult” fighting close to Pokrovsk and Dobropillia, with the extra soldiers needed to block attacks by small groups of Russian troops.
+Zelenskyy revealed the demand on Tuesday, before reiterating that Kyiv, which still controls 9,000 square kilometres (3,500 square miles) of Donetsk, where the fiercest fighting of the war is currently taking place, would not agree to this stipulation, as it was unconstitutional and would incentivise future Russian aggression.

 Recommended Storieslist of 3 items